dustinfast/PTC-Sim/README.md

 ## Usage

+**Demonstration**
-From a terminal, start the demonstration with `./demo.py`, then navigate to http://localhost/loco_sim.
+For a demonstration of all packages, enter `./demo.py` at the a terminal, then navigate to http://localhost/loco_sim

+**Command Line**
+The loco sim, broker, and BOS may all be run independently from the command line.
+Each contains a command line interface.
+Run each with `loco.py`, `/broker.py` and `bos.py`, then follow the prompts.

+## Unsupported

+Although typically implemented, this demonstration/simulation makes the following concessions for simplicity:

 ## TODO
 REPL's for each module
 Logger output
+Standardize file headers
 check all docstrings for PEP8
 Base station module
-Privatize necessary members
+Privatize necessary members and do validation on public members Symbolic constants
-Symbolic constants
 Combine msg_lib and lib and put all conf data in lib